 This programme is one of only four in the UK that can offer all eight exemptions from the professional Core Technical (CT) subjects of the Institute and Faculty of Actuaries.
 We are one of the top Universities in Europe to be able to offer all eight exemptions.

-- In the 2013 National Student Survey 85% of our BSc Mathematics and Actuarial Science students were satisfied with the learning resources
+In the 2016 National Student Survey, of our BSc Mathematics with Actuarial Science students:

 Typical entry requirements

 |GCE A-level||In terms of A-level grades our standard offer is AAA (or AAB with Further Mathematics) or equivalent, including grade A in A-level Mathematics.

 Students who are not taking Further Mathematics but who are taking a STEP paper will normally receive an offer of AAB or equivalent including grade A in Mathematics and grade 2 in STEP.